 This will take a long time and will cause a delay in production.
 Check with your current supplier to see if they have a contingency plan for you; some companies assume they have one and then find out too late that it’s not the case and their standard contract doesn’t provide emergency water supplies.

 However, if you have a continuity plan, you only need to contact your plan account manager.
 You will receive your emergency supply in the timeframe specified in your contingency plan based on your business needs (Volume, industry and location).

 As your supplier and wholesaler look to fix the supply, you’ll still have a free-flowing supply of water that will not interrupt your business needs.

 What are the most common industries that need water contingency plans?

-A water contingency plan is essential when your business has a high dependence on water, not just the running of your toilets and kitchen, but the central part of your production.
+A water contingency plan is essential when your business depends on water, not just the running of your toilets and kitchen but the central part of your production.

-The most common industry’s that use water as part of their production and should consider putting a contingency plan in place are:
+The most common industries that use water as part of their production and should consider putting a contingency plan in place are: